ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

       The Weather Model configuration that runs only the standalone atmospheric model.

    ATML
-      The ATML configuration of the Land DA System uses the Noah-MP :term:`land component` from the UFS :term:`Weather Model` with an active :term:`FV3` atmospheric component (`fv3atm <https://github.com/NOAA-EMC/fv3atm>`_).
+      The ATML configuration of the Land DA System uses the Noah-MP :term:`land component` from the UFS :term:`Weather Model` with an active :term:`FV3` atmospheric component (`ufsatm <https://github.com/NOAA-EMC/ufsatm>`_).

    CCPP
-      The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.
+      The `Common Community Physics Package <https://dtcenter.org/software-tools/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

    CDEPS
       The `Community Data Models for Earth Predictive Systems <https://github.com/NOAA-EMC/CDEPS/>`_ repository (CDEPS) contains a set of :term:`NUOPC`-compliant data components and :term:`ESMF`-based "stream" code that selectively removes feedback in coupled model systems.
 In essence, CDEPS handles the static Data Atmosphere (:term:`DATM`) integration with dynamic coupled model components (e.g., :term:`MOM6`).
 The CDEPS data models perform the basic function of reading external data files, modifying those data, and then sending the data back to the :term:`CMEPS` mediator.
 The fields sent to the :term:`mediator` are the same as those that would be sent by an active component.
 This takes advantage of the fact that the mediator and other CMEPS-compliant model components have no fundamental knowledge of whether another component is fully active or just a data component.
 More information about DATM is available in the CDEPS `Documentation <https://escomp.github.io/CDEPS/versions/master/html/index.html>`_.